 - Many telecommunications companies also offer incentives for ‘bundling’ your bills – such as having your mobile, home phone and internet with the same supplier.

 - The Australian Communications and Media Authority’s (ACMA) website can help you compare mobile phone plans and offers.
-Visit ACMA website or their page on Making a mobile service work for you .
+Visit ACMA website or their page on Choose your mobile service carefully. .

 - Some, but not all, telecommunications companies have cooling-off periods.
 Before signing a contract look at your telecommunication company’s Critical Information Summary for details.

 Government assistance is available to help eligible Victorians with household expenses.
 Check the Department of Health and Human Services website on Concessions to find out what might be available for you.

 Complaints about telecommunication companies